belezanaweb/test-front/README.md

 ### Theme

 -I prefer to map the colors and font project to maintain color consistency and font scale.
-But I discover that the Font Helvetica Neue is not free so I decided to pick a similar font from Google Fonts wich is Arimo.
+But I discover that the Font Helvetica Neue is not free so I decided to pick a similar font from Google Fonts wich is Arimo, I download helvetica Neue to local project because I feel that the pixels was giving some diffences about spacing.
+Other thing is there is a product with a different description of what is drawn in the styleguide.

+### To maintain the info accros components

+To maintain the information between routes and components I preferred to use only the state of the react itself.
+I gave up the use of context because as the react documentation itself "Context is used mainly when some data needs to be accessed by many components at different levels." and I didn't particularly feel that need here.

+### To run application

+NPM START